How to Use the Bathroom While Hiking the Inca Trail

 How to dispose of women's hygiene products while hiking

 Bring several resealable plastic bags.
-Have one on hand each time you go to the bathroom and use it to store used products and pack them out.
+Have one easily accessible so that each time you go to the bathroom you can use it to store used products and pack them out.
 You can dispose of them when you reach your hotel or public bathroom.

 What if you need to do more than #1 on the trail?